 - Background: The Applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application. - Project Goal: The Applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal. - Impact: The Applicant should discuss the impact that this innovative design will have on the current state of the technology in this area. - Situation: The Applicant should choose one of the three described situations presented in this document.
-If the chosen situation is not specific to Wuppertal, a short description of site and context should be provided. - Living Lab: The Applicant should decide on one of the two options described in this document for the aftser competition situation of the Demonstration Unit (disassenble or leave on the site). - Visuals and / or graphics, e.g., sketches, drawings, diagrams, etc., and a one-page 500-word maximum narrative summarizing the key elements of the conceptual design solution.
+If the chosen situation is not specific to Wuppertal, a short description of site and context should be provided. - Living Lab: The Applicant should decide on one of the two options described in this document for the aftser competition situation of the Demonstration Unit (disassenble or leave on the site). - Visuals and / or graphics, e.g., sketches, drawings, diagrams, etc., and a one-page 500-word maximum narrative summarizing the key elements of the proposal.
 Refer to the Solar Decathlon Europe 2021 rules for additional information.

 6.1.2.3 Technical Description, Innovation, and Impact (This section should constitute approximately 30% of the Technical Volume.)

 The Technical Description should contain the following information:

-- Relevance and Outcomes: The Applicant should provide a detailed description of the project.
-This section should describe the relevance of the proposed project to the goals and objectives of the Notice, including the potential to meet specific technical targets of the SDE Rules or other relevant performance targets.
-The Applicant should clearly specify the expected outcomes of the project. - Feasibility: The Applicant should demonstrate the technical feasibility of the proposed project and capability of achieving the anticipated performance targets, including a description of previous work done and prior results. - Innovation and Impacts: The Applicant should describe the current state of the art in the applicable field, the specific innovation of the proposed project, and the overall impact on advancing the state of the art / technical baseline if the project is successful.
+- Relevance and Outcomes: The Applicant should provide a description of the project.
+This section should describe the relevance of the proposed project to the goals and objectives of the Call, including the potential to reach the overall target of a climate neutral urban building stock. - Feasibility: The Applicant should demonstrate the feasibility of the proposed project and capability of achieving the targets, including a description of previous work done. - Innovation and Impacts: The Applicant should describe the specific innovation of the proposed project, and its corresponding overall expected impact.